Designing a Bathroom Remodel that Works for You

-There are many decisions to make when remodeling your bathroom.
-You must choose cabinet styles and hardware, flooring and tile, lighting fixtures, storage options and more!
+There are many decisions to make when planning a bathroom remodel.
+You have to choose cabinet styles and hardware, flooring and tile, lighting fixtures, storage options and more!

 To start the process, think about the overall home style you hope to achieve.
 It also helps to consider how you’d answer the questions below: